Parthi6/Parthi6/README.md

 </h1>

-<h2>I am Partheepan, pursuing a BSc Honours degree in Software Engineering at Sabaragamuwa University of Sri Lanka.
-I am keenly interested in the versatility of computing, and exploring various aspects of this dynamic field.</h2>
+<h3>I am Partheepan, pursuing a BSc Honours degree in Software Engineering at Sabaragamuwa University of Sri Lanka.
+I am keenly interested in the versatility of computing, and exploring various aspects of this dynamic field.</h3>

-<h3 align="center">A passionate Front- end developer from Sri Lanka</h3>
 <br>
-* 🌍  I'm based in Sri Lanka
-* 🧠  I'm learning Laravel
-* 🤝  I'm open to collaborating on Projects

 <div align="center">

+🌍  I'm based in **Sri Lanka**

 🌱 I’m currently learning **Laravel, AWS**